Are you a tourism professional seeking great gastronomic experiences for your clients?

 • PDO Olive Oil & Kalamon Olives: Smooth, rich, and aromatic—Aegio’s olive oil and table olives are staples in every local kitchen.

-• Corinthian Currants: Tiny but powerful, these sun-dried grapes are prized in desserts and savory dishes alike.
+• Corinthian Currants: Tiny but powerful, these sun-dried grapes are prized in desserts and savoury dishes alike.

-• Honey & Mountain Herbs: From thyme-laced honey to wild oregano and sage, the region’s aromatics are natural flavor enhancers.
+• Honey & Mountain Herbs: From thyme-laced honey to wild oregano and sage, the region’s aromatics are natural flavour enhancers.

 Signature Dishes & Local Delicacies